The Aharoni--Korman conjecture is false: Concluding remarks and open problems

 \section{Concluding remarks and open problems}

-In this paper, we have both provided a counterexample to the Aharoni--Korman conjecture while also proving that the conjecture holds in a wide variety of cases.
-However, the work we have done does not totally answer every question concerning this conjecture, as there are still non-vacillating posets for which the conjecture holds (non-vacillating posets which are also chains are perhaps the simplest such example).
+In this work we have provided a counterexample to the Aharoni--Korman conjecture.
+However, even alongside other work on this conjecture, there are still more questions to ask on this topic.
+Indeed, we know from \Cref{thm:main-on-first-page} that any vacillating poset does satisfy the Aharoni--Korman conjecture.
+However, there are still families of non-vacillating posets for which the conjecture may hold.
 For example, the counterexample presented in \Cref{ex:counterexample} has width $\aleph_0$, and it does not seem easy to adjust the example to have finite width.
 For this reason, we are hopeful that the answer to the following question might be positive.

 \begin{question} Let $P$ be a poset of some finite width $w$.
 Must $P$ have a spine? \end{question}

 We note that it is known (and was proved by Aharoni and Korman themselves \cite{aharoni1992greene}) that every poset of width 2 has a spine.
 However, to the best of the author's knowledge, \Cref{q:n-wide} remains open even for countable posets of width 3.